Kwangjong/CSCheatSheet/README.md

 # Computer Science CheetSheet
 a quick guide and study notes for basic algorithms, datastructure, and etc. basically, my summary of algorithms for core comp sci classes i tooked at the college.
-Python si used for the example codes.
+Python is used for the example codes.

 # Author
 me. -- If you find any mistakes (syntax, logic, or grammar), criticisms are always welcomed!
 Feel free to reach out to me here: choikj0903@gmail.com